alexcasalboni/aws-lambda-power-tuning/README-DEPLOY.md

 See the [Terraform documentation](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/serverlessapplicationrepository_cloudformation_stack) for more configuration options of `aws_serverlessapplicationrepository_cloudformation_stack`.

 If you don't yet have a Terraform project, check out the [Terraform introduction](https://www.terraform.io/intro/index.html).

+## Option 7: deploy the natively with Terraform

+Please see the documentation [here](terraform/Readme.md)

 ## How to execute the state machine once deployed?